 - A tailored treatment plan including a written behaviour report that summarises my recommendations.

-- Prescriptions for medications if required.
+- Prescriptions for medications, if required.

 - No hidden fees or surprises.